 But it’s not all stress – the best sort of accountability provides support, advice, and feedback.
 For many writers, it’s a sure-fire way to get them writing and keep them going.

-Top writing accountability approaches to try
+Top external writing accountability approaches to try

-1 Go public
+1. Go public

 Just tell people!
 This one’s pretty simple but it’s surprising how many people embark on a writing project in secret.
 Just telling one other person – and asking them to check in on you regularly – is a great way to keep you moving forward.

-2 Sign a writing agreement
+2. Sign a writing agreement

 Writers sign a ‘contract’, an actual signed agreement between two parties committing the writer to write.
-You outline the terms of your commitment – for example, writing four out of seven days a week, for a number of hours, or a certain amount of words or pages.
-Then you need to deliver on that promise by emailing, messaging or tweeting your co-signatory to confirm you’ve done it.
+You outline the terms of your commitment – say writing four out of seven days a week, for a number of hours, or a certain amount of words or pages.
+Then you need to deliver on that promise, for example emailing, messaging or tweeting your co-signatory to confirm you’ve done it.
 It’s a similar relationship to the one many PhD researchers have with their supervisor, but any type of writer can try it.

 In addition to enforcing the agreement, the co-signatory will check in with you, offer support and encouragement to keep going.
 They are there for you, as and when you need them.

-3 Critiquing partners
+3. Critiquing partners

 Start by offering honest, objective and respectful feedback.
 Other tips on giving useful feedback include being specific and offering examples, acknowledging both strengths and weaknesses, and always critiquing the writing not the writer.

-4 Writing groups
+4. Writing groups

 Joining a writing group takes the critiquing partnership up a level.
 Groups vary in size and can be either online or face-to-face, but the principle is that writers share work and offer feedback.
 It is a great way to keep writing isolation at bay and learn from other people who might be at the same stage as you or write similar things.